ObolNetwork/lido-dv-exit/README.md

-      --log-color string            Log color; auto, force, disable. (default "auto") --log-format string           Log format; console, logfmt or json (default "console") --log-level string            Log level; debug, info, warn or error (default "info") -o, --obol-api-url string         URL pointing to an obol API instance. (default "https://api.obol.tech")
+      --log-color string            Log color; auto, force, disable. (default "auto") --log-format string           Log format; console, logfmt or json (default "console") --log-level string            Log level; debug, info, warn or error (default "info") --loki-addresses strings      Enables sending of logfmt structured logs to these Loki log aggregation server addresses.
+This is in addition to normal stderr logs.
+      --loki-service string         Service label sent with logs to Loki. (default "lido-dv-exit") -o, --obol-api-url string         URL pointing to an obol API instance. (default "https://api.obol.tech")

 ```

 The flags that show default values can be omitted if correct.